14 Ways To Get Over Heartbreak & Heal A Broken Heart

 11. Believe in love.

-Don't close your heart, dear one.
+Don't close your heart.
 Don’t retreat from the world.
 Don’t let the pain take over.
 Believe in yourself and love.
 It will be there waiting for you when you’re ready.

 12. Prioritize self-care.